Hilaire Belloc: History, politics, and economics

-With others (G. K. Chesterton, Cecil Chesterton, Arthur Penty) Belloc had envisioned the socioeconomic system of distributism.
-In The Servile State, written after his party-political career had come to an end, and other works, he criticised the modern economic order and parliamentary system, advocating distributism in opposition to both capitalism and socialism.
-Belloc made the historical argument that distributism was not a fresh perspective or program of economics but rather a proposed return to the economics that prevailed in Europe for the thousand years when it was Catholic.
-He called for the dissolution of Parliament and its replacement with committees of representatives for the various sectors of society, an idea that was also popular among fascists, under the name of corporatism.
+With others (G. K. Chesterton, Cecil Chesterton, Arthur Penty) Belloc envisioned the socioeconomic system of distributism, which advocates for a market economy with state regulation favoring cooperatives and small to medium enterprises against the concentrated economic power of large firms, finance-owned trusts, and monopolies.
+In The Servile State, written after his party-political career, and in other works, he criticised the modern economic order and parliamentary system, advocating distributism in opposition to both capitalism and socialism.
+Belloc made the historical argument that distributism was not a fresh perspective or program of economics but rather a return to the economics of widely distributed property that prevailed in Europe for the thousand years when it was Catholic.
+He called for the dissolution of Parliament and its replacement with committees of representatives for the various sectors of society, similar to medieval guilds, an idea that was popular under the name of corporatism at the time.

 He contributed an article on "Land-Tenure in the Christian Era" to the Catholic Encyclopedia.

 Belloc held republican views, but became increasingly sympathetic to monarchism as he grew older.
-In his youth, Belloc had initially been loyal to the nature of French republicanism, seeing it as a patriotic duty.
+In his youth, he had initially been loyal to the French idea of republicanism, seeing it as a patriotic duty.
 Michael Hennessy, Chairman of the Hilaire Belloc Society, wrote that "In some respects, Belloc remained a republican until his death, but increasingly realized that there were not enough republicans to make a republic function effectively.
 Belloc thus felt that monarchy was the most practicable, superior form of government."
 Belloc explores some of these ideas in his work Monarchy: A Study of Louis XIV.
 Within it, Belloc also wrote that democracy "is possible only in small states, and even these must enjoy exceptional defences, moral or material, if they are to survive."

 With these linked themes in the background, he wrote a long series of contentious biographies of historical figures, including Oliver Cromwell, James II, and Napoleon.
 They show him as an ardent proponent of orthodox Catholicism and a critic of many elements of the modern world.

 Outside academe, Belloc was impatient with what he considered axe-grinding histories, especially what he called "official history."
 Joseph Pearce notes also Belloc's attack on the secularism of H. G. Wells's popular Outline of History:

 Belloc objected to his adversary's tacitly anti-Christian stance, epitomized by the fact that Wells had devoted more space in his "history" to the Persian campaign against the Greeks than he had given to the figure of Christ.

 He wrote also substantial amounts of military history.
-In alternative history, he contributed to the 1931 collection If It Had Happened Otherwise edited by Sir John Squire.
+He also contributed to the 1931 alternative history collection If It Had Happened Otherwise edited by Sir John Squire.

-Reprints

-Ignatius Press of California and IHS Press of Virginia have reissued Belloc.
-TAN Books of Charlotte, North Carolina, publishes a number of Belloc's works, particularly his historical writings.